HOW IT WORKS

 Students who did not mark Northwest University must respond to the following question:

-- Northwest Leadership Foundation and the partner colleges you selected do not expect or require any faith commitment from Act Six applicants.
+- Degrees of Change and the partner colleges you selected do not expect or require any faith commitment from Act Six applicants.
 We are, however, committed to exploring through Act Six an open conversation about spirituality as it relates to leadership and service in a diverse community.
 What role, if any, has your own faith tradition or spirituality played in your life to this point, how might it influence your values and vision for your future, and how do you feel about studying at a religiously affiliated institution?

 Students who wish to apply to Northwest University must respond to the following question instead: